dotnet/runtime/src/libraries/Fuzzing/README.md

 ### Prerequisites

-Build the runtime if you haven't already:
+Build the runtime with the desired configuration if you haven't already:
 ```cmd
 ./build.cmd clr+libs -rc release
 ```

+> [!TIP]
+> The `-rc release` configuration here builds runime in `Release` and libraries in `Debug` mode.
+> Automated fuzzing runs use a `Checked` runtime + `Debug` libraries configuration by default.
+> You can use any configuration locally, but `Checked` is recommended when testing changes in `System.Private.CoreLib`.

-and install the SharpFuzz command line tool:
+Install the SharpFuzz command line tool:
 ```cmd
 dotnet tool install --global SharpFuzz.CommandLine
 ```

-> [!TIP]
-> The project uses a `Release` runtime + `Debug` libraries configuration by default.
-> Automated fuzzing runs use a `Checked` runtime + `Debug` libraries configuration by default.
-> You can use any configuration locally, but `Checked` is recommended when testing changes in `System.Private.CoreLib`.

 ### Fuzzing locally